OctopusDeploy/blog/blog/2022-12/what-is-gitops/index.md

 >
 >    Diff tools detect any divergence and notify us via Slack alerts; and sync tools enable convergence
 >
->    Rollback and audit logs are also provided via Git
+>    Rollback and audit logs are also provided via Git"

 Since that original blog post, initiatives like the [GitOps Working Group](https://github.com/cncf/tag-app-delivery/tree/main/gitops-wg) have been organized to:

-> clearly define a vendor-neutral, principle-led meaning of GitOps, which will establish a foundation for interoperability between tools, conformance, and certification.
+> clearly define a vendor-neutral, principle-led meaning of GitOps, which will establish a foundation for interoperability between tools, conformance, and certification."

 This working group recently released version one of their [principles](https://github.com/open-gitops/documents/blob/main/PRINCIPLES.md), which states that: